RandomLegoBrick/squares/README.md

 ## Work In Progress
 A smash-bros-esque fighting game writen in python using pygame.
-Name once I come up with a better one :P
+Name will change once I come up with a better one :P

 ## Instructions
 *Note: these are subject to change as the project evolves*